How to Spot Early Signs of Birth Injuries in Babies

 Physical Injuries

 While a brain injury may not be immediately apparent, physical injuries that occur during birth are typically easier to recognize and identify.
-When the upper extremity of an infant’s arm is injured during delivery, the result can be brachial plexus – weakness or inability to use certain muscles of the injured arm.
-Erb’s palsy occurs when the nerves of the upper arm are injured, and severe cases can result in total paralysis.
-Klumpke’s palsy involves injury to the lower nerves of the arm, and the hand can permanently take on a claw-like shape.
+When the upper extremity of an infant’s arm is pulled during delivery, the result can be a brachial plexus injury – weakness or inability to use specific muscles of the injured arm.
+Brachial plexus injuries can be minor, healing on their own over time, but can also cause permanent paralysis that lasts a lifetime.

 Taking Legal Action Against Health Professionals

-If the arrival of your baby was impacted by negligence, the leading birth injury attorneys at Ross Feller Casey are here to help.
-No one should have to experience a catastrophic birth injury, especially when it could have been prevented.
-Contact us today to learn more about your legal options.
-Ross Feller Casey is the recognized leader in birth injury lawsuits, having one numerous multi-million dollar verdicts and settlements.
+Suppose the arrival of your baby was impacted by negligence, or your baby is experiencing birth injury symptoms.
+In that case, the leading birth injury attorneys at Ross Feller Casey are here to help.
+No one should have to experience a catastrophic birth injury, especially when your child's birth injury could have been prevented.
+While we cannot reverse your family's suffering, we can help you get justice by holding the responsible parties accountable in a birth injury case.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.